top of page

 Source: GR No. 21/2021.

-Subjects are exempted from the above-mentioned assessment stage if the applications for KKPR are in (i) industrial and tourism areas that already have business licensing; and (ii) KEK.
-Moreover, in the event that the MoASP, governors, or regents/mayors in accordance with their respective authorities does not issue an approval of KKPR for business activities within 20 (twenty) days, the OSS agency shall issue such approval.
+Subjects that are exempted from the above-mentioned assessment stage if their applications for KKPR fall under the following categories: in (i) industrial and tourism areas that already have business licensing; and (ii) KEK.
+Moreover, in the event that the MoASP, governors, or regents/mayors, in accordance with their respective powers, do not issue an approval of KKPR for business activities within 20 (twenty) days, the OSS agency shall issue such approval instead.

-Space utilization activities carried out by UMK entrepreneurs are exempted from the process of KKPR issuance.
-The UMK entrepreneurs only need to make an independent statement which states that their business activities are in accordance with the RTR.
+Space utilization activities carried out by UMK entrepreneurs are exempt from the process of KKPR issuance.
+They only need to make an independent statement confirming their business activities are in accordance with the RTR.

 KKPR for Non-Business Activities

 The implementation of KKR for non-business activities is obtained through an electronic system organized by the MoASP.
-The applicants can carry out space utilization activities after they obtain the KKPR.
+The applicants can carry out their space utilization activities after obtaining the KKPR.
 Confirmation of KKPR for non-business activities shall be applied through an electronic system organized by the MoASP in the following stages:

 Issuance of Confirmation of KKPR for Non-Business Activities Procedures